Skip to main content

 How Long Is a Building Permit Good For in Denver?

-Who Pulls the Permit in Denver?
+Who Can Pull a Permit in Denver?

 Chuck’s Take